csc-training/geocomputing_course/materials/job_monitoring.md

 # Job monitoring

-By default, the standard output (e.g. things that you print as part of your script) and standard error (e.g. error messages from SLURM, your tool or package) are written to the file `slurm-jobid.out`.
+By default, the standard output (e.g. things that you print as part of your script) and standard error (e.g. error messages from Slurm, your tool or package) are written to the file `slurm-jobid.out`.

 You can check the status of your job and follow its progress with the `sacct` or `squeue --me` command (see also [Slurm documentation of job code states](https://slurm.schedmd.com/squeue.html#SECTION_JOB-STATE-CODES))
 Resource usage while the job runs, can be queried with `seff jobid` (note that `seff` output can only be trusted after a job has finished).